 ❎ CONS: These shank settings have no real disadvantages, they are simply visual features.

-What setting is right for you?
+So… What setting is perfect for you?

 Need more help?
-Don’t hesitate to contact us, our Personal Shoppers are always happy to chat and help you find your perfect engagement ring 🙂
+Don’t hesitate to contact us, our expert Personal Shoppers are always happy to chat and help you find your perfect engagement ring 🙂